 6. To assemble the bowls, add noodles into each serving bowl and pour the broth over them.
 Top with

 broccolini, baby bok choy, mushrooms, bean sprouts, and herbs.
 Serve with lime wedges, chilli, and a

-dash of coconut aminos.
+dash of coconut aminos or tamari soy sauce.

 Hope you ENJOY!